 Skip to content

-The variance is used throughout the library, it can be used as part of the expected return and covariance estimation as well as in performance analysis and constraint generation.
+The variance is used throughout the library, it can be used as part of the expected return, covariance estimation, performance analysis, and constraint generation.
 It is trivial to compute the standard deviation from the variance, so we provide those too.

 PortfolioOptimisers.SimpleVariance Type